Table Of Contents:

 There are obvious lessons to be learned and certainly, if you are looking for justification for your information security budget look no further!

 It’s a great example of why an information security management system (ISMS) is so important.
-Indeed, there are also good reasons for following recognised ‘best practice’ standards, such as ISO 27001 and PCI:DSS.
+Indeed, there are also good reasons for following recognised ‘best practice’ standards, such as and .

 Whilst some are deterred by the costs of achieving and maintaining such accreditation, they pale into insignificance when you consider the woes of Ashley Madison.

-Whilst we all know an ISO 27001 accreditation doesn’t guarantee an information security breach won’t occur, it does indicate a company has taken the matter of information security seriously and, in doing so, has considerably reduced the likelihood of a breach occurring and, indeed, it’s impact should one occur.
+Whilst we all know anaccreditation doesn’t guarantee an information security breach won’t occur, it does indicate a company has taken the matter of information security seriously and, in doing so, has considerably reduced the likelihood of a breach occurring and, indeed, it’s impact should one occur.

 And how much easier would the Ashley Madison breach have been to deal with had a clear incident response plan been in place that included not just securing the systems, but exactly how to communicate to those concerned and to the media.